brotatotes/bht-automation/bht gen 1/Matthew/Chapter 13/Matthew 13 9 bht.md

 # Matthew 13:9 Commentary Help Text

 ## BHT:
-The verse described in this passage is a call to active and intentional listening.
-It emphasizes the need for engagement and understanding rather than mere hearing.
-The commentators highlight the division among listeners, with some being receptive while others remain closed off.
-They also note the depth and complexity of Jesus' teachings, encouraging readers to delve deeper and reflect on the hidden meaning behind his parables.
-Overall, this verse serves as a reminder that true comprehension is a gift from God and requires active participation on the part of the listener.
+This verse, commonly found among the Gospels, emphasizes the need for active engagement and understanding of Jesus' teachings.
+It reminds us that not all listeners possess the ability to comprehend spiritual truths easily.
+Jesus employed this phrase in moments when he wished to capture his audience's attention and kindle a desire within them to grasp the deeper meaning behind his words.
+The verse serves as a reminder of the significance of the message and encourages listeners to actively seek understanding.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "The phrase 'is common to all three Evangelists' highlights the shared nature of this particular verse among the Gospel writers."
+2. "The addition of 'ἀκούειν' by Mark and Luke emphasizes the act of hearing in relation to the verse."
+3. "This verse serves as a reminder that the message contained within it is significant and worth paying attention to."

 ### John Calvin:
-1. "He that hath ears to hear, let him hear." - These words highlight that not everyone has the ability to truly understand and comprehend the teachings being shared.
-It serves as a call to the disciples to pay close attention and contemplate the deeper meaning of the doctrine being presented.
+1. "He that hath ears to hear, let him hear." - These words emphasize that not everyone has the ability to truly understand and comprehend the teachings of Jesus.
+It serves as a call to attentively consider the doctrine that may not be easily understood by all.

-2. "Indeed, he makes a distinction among the hearers, by pronouncing some to have ears, and others to be deaf." - This statement emphasizes that there is a division among the listeners, with some being receptive and open to understanding, while others remain closed off and unable to grasp the message being conveyed.
+2. "He makes a distinction among the hearers, by pronouncing some to have ears, and others to be deaf." - Jesus acknowledges that not all listeners are receptive to his message.
+This highlights the importance of being open and receptive to spiritual understanding.

-3. "Scripture testifies in other passages, that it is the Lord who pierces the ears, and that no man obtains or accomplishes this by his own industry." - This quote highlights the belief that the ability to truly hear and comprehend the teachings of Jesus is a gift from God.
-It emphasizes that it is not something that can be achieved through human effort alone, but rather through divine intervention and grace.
+3. "Scripture testifies in other passages, that it is the Lord who pierces the ears, and that no man obtains or accomplishes this by his own industry." - The ability to truly hear and understand the teachings of Jesus is a gift from God.
+It is not something that can be achieved through human effort alone.
+This reminds us of our dependence on God for spiritual insight and understanding.

 ### Philip Schaff:
 1. "He that hath, etc. Comp. chap.
 Matthew 11:15.
 A peculiarly appropriate ending to a parable."